Relativistic Quantum Information of Anyons

 As mentioned in the introduction, anyons are particles with intermediate statistics.
 It has been shown that a system of anyons in the two-dimensional space can be considered as the ensemble average of bosons and fermions with the fractions of $\alpha$ and $(1-\alpha)$, respectively.
 This property stems from the fact that the density of states is constant in a two-dimensional space.
 Thus, the ensemble average of any thermodynamic quantity, like the internal energy or particle number, can be factorized as follows:

 where, $Q(\alpha)$ denotes the thermodynamic quantity of anyons and $Q_{f}$ and $Q_{b}$ refer to those of fermions and bosons, respectively \cite{huang1996statistics,mirza2009nonperturbative,PhysRevE.82.031137,b}.
 We may note that the thermodynamics of a system can be obtained from the partition function or, equivalently, from the density matrix.
-Exploiting this idea, we introduce a new density matrix as a combination of boson's and fermion's density matrices that mimics the behavior of anyons in non-inertial frames:
+Exploiting this idea, we introduce a new density matrix as a direct sum of boson's and fermion's density matrices with a continuous parameter $\alpha$, called the statistical parameter as follows:

-where, $\alpha$ is a parameter called the statistical parameter. $ I_{f}$ and $I_{b}$ are identity matrices of dimensions $\rho_{f}$ and $\rho_{b}$, respectively.
-Since $\rho_{b}$ is a block diagonal matrix, we may diagonalize $\rho_{a}$ block by block to find its eigenvalues.\\The block diagonal section $(n,n+1)$ of $\rho_{a}$ is given by